unrealnerd/unrealnerd.github.io/_posts/2020-11-26-java-springboot-newinstance.md

 }
 ```

 Make sure the `UserDTO` class is decorated with `@Scope("prototype")`.
-Now in your conuming class call this method when you need a new instance.
+Now in your consuming class call this method when you need a new instance.

 ```java